OutlierVentures/BlockchainDevReport/README.md

 ## Methodology

+*For the Q2 2020 report, data was pulled 27-31 May 2020.
+The source files used for repositories analysed for the total developer count are in the `protocols` folder.*

 ### Core protocol progress: historical commits and code changes

-*For the Q2 2020 report, data was pulled 27-28 May 2020.*

 Commits and code changes are pulled directly from the GitHub API.
 These are pulled per-repository, and then summed for all repositories in a given organisation.